teknologisk-institut/Livox-SDK2/README.md

+#KCJ
+Applied PR-108 which makes this a ros2 package that can be build with colcon.

 # 1. Introduction

 Livox SDK2 is a software development kit designed for all Livox lidars such as HAP and Mid-360.
 It is developed based on C/C++ following Livox SDK2 Communication Protocol, and provides easy-to-use C style APIs.
 With the Livox SDK2, users can quickly connect to the Livox Lidars and receive point cloud data.